By David Assmann

 Location: San Francisco’s northern waterfront near Old Mason Street, part of the Golden Gate National Recreation Area.

 Hours/Fees: Open 24 hours, no fee.

-Nearby Services: There are bathrooms on the south side of the Great Meadow.
+Nearby Services: Bathrooms on the east side of the lagoon.

 Nearby cafes/restaurants: The Warming Hut, located west of the lagoon, sells sandwiches and snacks.
 The Beach Hut Cafe, on the east end, is closed for remodeling as of September 2016.

 For more information: See the Golden Gate National Parks Conservancy web site at http://www.parksconservancy.org/visit/park-sites/crissy-field.html.

 David Assmann is the former Deputy Director of the San Francisco Department of the Environment.
 Since he retired, he has been able to devote more time to birding and photography.
 He leads the Golden Gate Audubon field trip at Fort Mason on the third Sunday of every month.